mlabs-haskell/plutus-simple-model/README.md

 payFee :: Ada -> Tx
 ```
 The `Ada` is a newtpye wrapper over `Integer` that specifies amount of lovelaces.
-It is defined in the module `Plutus.Test.Model.Ledger.Ada`.
+It is defined in the module `Plutus.Model.Ledger.Ada`.

 #### How reward distribution works